Sunday, 24 July 2022

 In 1709 CE, the Muslim Governor of Lahore sent his army to suppress and prevent Sikhs from gathering for the festivals.

-In 1737 CE, Mughal Governor, posted Masse Khan as Police Commissioner and ordered to capture Mani Singh the custodian of the Harmandir Sahib.
+In 1737 CE, the Mughal Governor posted Masse Khan as Police Commissioner and ordered to capture of Mani Singh the custodian of the Harmandir Sahib.
 Masse Khan converted it for entertainment.
-Latter in 1740 CE, Masse Khan was assassinated by the Sikhs.
+Later in 1740 CE, Masse Khan was assassinated by the Sikhs.

-In 1746 CE, Lahore Diwan Lakhpat Rai, who was working for Yahiya Khan, filled the Amrit Sarovar with sand, as a revenge for the death of his brother.
-In 1749 CE the Sikhs restored back, when Muin Ul-Malik slackened Mughals operations against Sikhs since, He was in need of support for his operations in Multan.
+In 1746 CE, Lahore Diwan Lakhpat Rai, who was working for Yahiya Khan, filled the Amrit Sarovar with sand, as revenge for the death of his brother.
+In 1749 CE the Sikhs were restored back when Muin Ul-Malik slackened Mughal operations against Sikhs since He required support for his operations in Multan.

-In 1757, Afghan ruler Ahmad Shah Durrani also known as Ahmad Shah Abdali attacked Amritsar and Golden temple.
-He filled the tank with a entrails of slaughtered Cows, before departing to Afghanistan.
+In 1757, Afghan ruler Ahmad Shah Durrani also known as Ahmad Shah Abdali attacked Amritsar and the Golden Temple.
+He filled the tank with entrails of slaughtered Cows, before departing to Afghanistan.
 The Tank was restored again by the Sikhs.

-In 1762, Afghan ruler Ahmad Shah Durrani returned back and Golden temple was destroyed with gun powder.
+In 1762, Afghan ruler Ahmad Shah Durrani returned back and the Golden Temple was destroyed with gunpowder.
 Sikhs returned back and celebrated Diwali.
-In 1764, Baba Jassa singh Ahluwalia rebuilt the temple through the funds collected from public.
-A New main gate way ( Darshan Deorhi ), Causeway and renovation of Sanctum Sanctorum was completed in 1776 CE.
-The Canal also excavated to bring fresh water from the river Ravi to Amrit Sarovar.
+In 1764, Baba Jassa Singh Ahluwalia rebuilt the temple with the funds collected from the public.
+A New main gateway ( Darshan Deorhi ), Causeway, and renovation of Sanctum Sanctorum were completed in 1776 CE.
+The Canal was also excavated to bring fresh water from the river Ravi to Amrit Sarovar.

-The worst destruction of the temple, property and lives occurred during operation blue Star, in which Indian military took action against the Sikh Militants and to evacuate the Sikh Militants headed by Jarnail Singh Bhindranwale and his followers from the Harmandir Sahib Complex.
-Indian Government claims that Bhindranwale and his followers used the temple complex as armoury and Militant Headquarters.
-When the negotiations failed, Indian Army moved to Temple complex on 3rd June 1984.
-The fighting started on 05th June 1984 and continued for 3 days and ends on 08th June 1984, resulting a causality of 83 dead and 249 injured.
+The worst destruction of the temple, property, and lives occurred during Operation Blue Star, in which the Indian military took action against the Sikh Militants and to evacuate the Sikh Militants headed by Jarnail Singh Bhindranwale and his followers from the Harmandir Sahib Complex.
+Indian Government claims that Bhindranwale and his followers used the temple complex as an armory and Militant Headquarters.
+When the negotiations failed, the Indian Army moved to the Temple complex on 3rd June 1984.
+The fighting started on 05th June 1984 continued for 3 days and ended on 08th June 1984, resulting a causality of 83 dead and 249 injured.
 The actual figures may be much more.

 LEGENDS